carstenbauer/ThreadPinning.jl/README.md

 > Keyword arguments:
 > * `color` (default=`true`): If true, used cores are highlighted in red.
 If false, unused cores are indicated by an underscore to make the used cores stand out.
 > * `blocksize (default=32)`: Wrap to a new line after `blocksize` many cores.
+> * `ht`: If true, we highlight virtual cores associated with hyperthreads in the `color=true` output.
+By default, we try to automatically figure out whether hypterthreading is enabled.

 #### `getcpuids` / `getcpuid`